-If you’re new to the RVing world and thinking about purchasing an RV, you’re probably saying to yourself “what type of RV is right for me”?
-There are several options for you to consider.
+If you’re new to the RVing world and thinking about purchasing an RV, you’re probably wondering what the different types of RVs are.
+There are several options for you to consider!

-That’s why Grove RV put together this handy guide that outlines the advantages and disadvantages of each RV type.
+That’s why Grove RV put together this handy guide that outlines the numerous types of RVs.
 It will help you narrow down your options and decide which RV type is right for you.
 After reading this, your eyes won’t glaze over when an RV sales associate first asks you what type of RV you’re looking for!

 You can break down recreational vehicles into two broad types: those you can drive (motorhomes), and those that require a vehicle to tow them (non-motorized towable RVs).
 To complicate matters, there is the truck camper, which is hauled on the bed of a pickup truck (it’s not motorized or towable).

 The type of RV you buy will depend on a variety of factors, such as how you plan to use your RV, how often you plan to use it, your budget, the size of your family, etc.

 Without a doubt, motorhomes are often the first thing people think of when it comes to RVs.

 One of the great things about a motorhome is that you can use them as a tow vehicle.
 Depending on the size and power of the motorhome you choose, you could tow a small vehicle, boat, ATV or trailer (that holds extra gear), an option you don’t necessarily have if you decide on a non-motorized RV.

 There are three types of motorhomes that you need to know about: Class A, Class B and Class C.